sourcegraph/srclib/docs/README.md

 **[MkDocs](http://www.mkdocs.org/)**, installable through pip, is used to generate the HTML.

-Run `pip install mkdocs` command to install MkDocs.
+Run `pip install mkdocs` to install MkDocs.

-When testing documentation, you can type `mkdocs serve` to start the server, or `mkdocs build` to generate the site into a directory labelled `site`.
+When testing documentation, you can type `mkdocs serve` to start the server, or `mkdocs build` to build the HTML into the `site` directory.

 ## Editing
 Markdown files are located in the `sources` directory, with subdirectories intended to correspond